seasamgo/minimal-mistakes/_pages/vitae.md

 ---

-Co-creator and maintainer of the R package optband (on CRAN and GitHub), a package for statistical confidence bands applied to failure time data and optimized by area.
+Co-creator and maintainer of the R package optband (on CRAN and GitHub), which contains methods for minimal-area simultaneous confidence bands applicable to failure-time data.

 SELECTED INVOLVEMENT